diethardsteiner/bissolTableDataEditor/README.md

 > Note: Fields of type date, datetime and time get validated automatically in complex editor mode, so do not specify any `validationPattern` for them.

+### Editable Primary Key

+If for some reason you did not define an auto-incremented primary key for your table, you can define the primary key with the Bissol Editor as editable.
+This option is only available with the complex editor mode.

 ### How the configuration is saved to JSON

 The structure of the JSON object looks like this: